 - Rex Neal Smith, MD, Professor

-- David N. Louis, MD, Pathologist in Chief
+- David N. Louis, MD, Benjamin Castleman Professor of Pathology, Pathologist in Chief, Massachusetts General Hospital

 - E. Tessa Hedley-Whyte, MD, Professor (Neuropathology)

-- Anat O. Stemmer-Rachamimov, MD, Assistant Professor (Neuropathology)
+- Anat O. Stemmer-Rachamimov, MD, Associate Professor (Neuropathology)

 - Rosemary Tambouret, MD, Assistant Professor (Perinatal Pathology)

 Julie M. Braza, MD, Clinical Associate in Pathology